About the Study:

 The I-90 Exit 31 is a major regional interchange, serving a unique blend of retail, commercial, light industrial, freight, entertainment, recreational, and residential uses.
 It is the gateway into North Utica, Downtown Utica, and the surrounding Mohawk Valley Region.
 However, the interchange poses challenges for safely and efficiently moving the traveling public.

-To address these challenges, the Herkimer-Oneida Counties Transportation Council (HOCTC), in partnership with the New York State Department of Transportation (NYSDOT) Region 2 is undertaking a Planning and Environmental Linkages (PEL) study centered on the transportation corridor at the New York State Thruway (I-90) Interchange 31 at N. Genesee Street (NYS Route 921 C).
+To address these challenges, the Herkimer-Oneida Counties Transportation Council (HOCTC), in partnership with the New York State Department of Transportation (NYSDOT) Region 2 is undertaking a Planning and Environment Linkages (PEL) study centered on the transportation corridor at the New York State Thruway (I-90) Interchange 31 at N. Genesee Street (NYS Route 921 C).

 The PEL study will also inform the environmental review for one or more future projects being progressed under the National Environmental Policy Act (NEPA).